KimythAnly/AGAIN-VC/README.md

 This is the official implementation of the paper **AGAIN-VC: A One-shot Voice Conversion using Activation Guidance and Adaptive Instance Normalization**.
 AGAIN-VC is an auto-encoder-based model, comprising of a single encoder and a decoder.
 With a proper activation as an information bottleneck on content embeddings, the trade-off between the synthesis quality and thespeaker similarity of the converted speech is improved drastically.

+The figure shows the model overview.
+The left part is the encoder, while the right part is the decoder.
+Note that L1 Loss is to make the input mel-spectrogram and the output as close as possible.

 <img src="https://github.com/KimythAnly/AGAIN-VC/blob/main/model.png" width="400">